 What if someone in the family does not wish to participate?

-The head of the family can decide to list any person on the Family Role, whether they agree to participate or not.
+The head of the family can decide to list any person on the Family Roll, whether they agree to participate or not.
 However, the application form for this declining member will not be included in the official records, so they will not be an official member of the Family Roll.
-In the future, the head of the family or official members of the Family Role may decide if they wish to provide the declining member or any of their decedents with copies of the official Family Role Document, upon request.
+In the future, the head of the family or official members of the Family Roll may decide if they wish to provide the declining member or any of their descendents with copies of the official Family Roll Document, upon request.

 Establishing a Family Roll